 In other words, Threat Intelligence is about gathering salient information in order to better defend oneself, all the more so in these troubled times when it is more than necessary (even vital in some cases) to remain vigilant but also to redouble one’s mistrust.

-Our CSIRT can set up custom surveillance of cyber and external threats.
+Our CERT can set up custom surveillance of cyber and external threats.
 The Synetis methodology encompasses, among others (non-exhaustive list):

 - Leaks on the visible Web or Darknet of e-mail addresses, domain names, IPs, names of collaborators or VIPs, etc.